 Excluding birds from certain areas is one of the most effective ways to prevent problems.
 The methods listed below, while considered humane, could still cause injuries if birds fly into them at high speed.

-• Wire Systems – Spring-tensioned wires create unstable or uncomforable perches that discourage birds from landing.
+- Wire Systems – Spring-tensioned wires create unstable or uncomfortable perches that discourage birds from landing.

 Habitat Modification